List of Blue's Clues characters: Joe

-Joe (played by Donovan Patton) is the host of the show's fifth and sixth seasons (and another one of the former hosts of the Blue's Clues franchise).
-He is Steve's younger, taller brother and his Blue's Clues-playing apprentice who stays at the Blue's Clues house after Steve leaves for college.
-He wears a variety of different colored shirts with a horizontal line of squares on the front.
-In each of Joe's episodes, he alternates between colors (red, yellow, green, orange, purple, and blue).
+Joe (played by Donovan Patton) is the host of the show's final two seasons.
+His singing voice is provided by Chris Phillips.
+He is Steve's younger brother and his Blue's Clues-playing apprentice who stays at the Blue's Clues house after Steve leaves for college.
 His favorite toy is a stuffed duck named Boris.
 He owns a Handy Dandy Notebook similar to Steve's, but it is larger and shaped like the Thinking Chair.
-In later episodes of Season 5 and 6, Joe normally does not draw clues in his notebook and instead watches magically-animated versions of the clues appear.
+In later episodes of the final two seasons, Joe normally does not draw clues in his notebook and instead watches magically animated versions of the clues appear.
 Although sometimes silly and younger than Steve, he seems to be more mature and straight-talking as he never gave out wrong answers during thinking time thanks to Steve advising him not to give out wrong answers.
 In the reboot series Blue's Clues & You!, Joe now runs the Present Store and appears as a recurring character.

 Josh

-Josh (played by Joshua Dela Cruz) is the host of the revival series Blue's Clues & You! and the current host of the franchise.
-He is Steve and Joe's younger cousin and a talented singer.
+Josh (played by Josh Dela Cruz) is the host of the revival series Blue's Clues & You! and the third and final host of the franchise.
+He is Steve and Joe's younger Filipino-American cousin and a talented singer.
 Josh's double-sided Handy Dandy Notebook has a phone on the other side, which he uses to communicate with the other characters.
-He is of Filipino descent as revealed in "Blue's Big Baking Show".
-Josh's favorite color is blue, and he wears a long sleeved blue striped shirt, blue jeans and blue sneakers with red laces.
-Josh plays an acoustic guitar in nearly every episode, his guitar has red swirls on it similar to those on the thinking chair.
+Josh's favorite color is blue, and he plays an acoustic guitar in nearly every episode, his guitar has red swirls on it similar to those on the thinking chair.
 Josh is easily excited and, like Steve, occasionally gives out wrong answers to Blue's Clues before coming up with the correct answer much to Blue's amusement.